3alifaisal/practice-for-week-11-sequelize-select-queries-short-practice/README.md

 Complete the route for `/puppies/:id`.
 Notice that this route is at the bottom of __app.js__.
 Can you think of why this is necessary?

+because if its on top the other subqueries starting with puppies/name will be neglected

 This endpoint should query the database for the one puppy that has an `id` that matches the `id` param in the request.
 Do not use `findOne` method to complete